 This is also where I’ve been blessed to meet and interview kirtan favorites, Deva Premal and Miten, and GuruGanesha Singh.
 I’ve slept outdoors, dozing off to ecstatic beats of the Mayapuris, and awakening to the lull of pre-dawn Kundalini chants.

-Bhakti Fest “celebrates the devotional path.
 It embraces ancient and modern sacred wisdom.
-The festival is a vehicle for evolution of human consciousness through a heart centered revolution.”
+The festival is a vehicle for the evolution of human consciousness through a heart-centered revolution.

 Sridhar Silberfein is the founder/producer of Bhakti Fest.
 Silberfein was the one responsible for bringing Swami Satchidananda from the Integral Yoga Institute to 500,000 people at Woodstock.
 In 2009, 40 years later, Silberfein’s dream of infusing the spiritual with the musical at a large festival came to reality in the high deserts of California.
 A few years later, he ventured beyond California and brought Bhakti to Madison.